 TL;DR: Google has announced that Page Experience will be a ranking factor for desktop search by the end of March 2022.
 Monitor your Core Web Vitals signals to ensure a positive customer experience and protect conversion rates.

 Jump to a section:

-Since Core Web Vitals are going to be such an integral component of ranking in Top Stories and traditional organic search results, it’s important that we understand what they are and how to optimize for them.
+Since Core Web Vitals are such an integral part of achieving a positive page experience, it’s important that we understand what they are and how to optimize for them.